robertsLando/statistics-server/README.md

   --role "UserAdmin"
 ```

+## Proxy

+When behind a reverse proxy, you have to enable the `proxy` option in `config/app.js`.
+Make sure that your reverse proxy is configured correctly, or the rate limiter can be circumvented.
+Details can be found at: http://expressjs.com/en/guide/behind-proxies.html

 ## Backend

 Uses an Express server to provide apis to store statistics to MongoDB.
 The only thing that needs to be configured are the database name, the collections with their unique fields and (optionally) your apis validators.
 Unique fields are necessary to identify a document uniquely in the DB, validators are required to validate body, headers, query of api requests.
 This can be done [here](backend/config)